CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 - `dcn`: primary key
 - `mbi`: to support MBI query
 - `mbiHash`: to support hashed MBI query
-- `startDate`: to support dat query
+- `stmtCovToDate`: to support date query
 - `jsonData`: all of the claim information stored as JSON
 - `sequenceNumber`: to track version of the claim
 - `lastUpdated`: to track last time the record was updated
+- `claim`: entire claim object as JSON

 Each of the queryable non-JSON columns has an associated index.
-The `jsonData` column is not indexed.
+The `claim` column is not indexed.

 When the API receives a request for a claim with a particular MBI a simple query is performed on that column.
-The `jsonData` value of the matching record is returned as part of the query.
+The `claim` value of the matching record is returned as part of the query.
 In memory this JSON is converted into an object graph using an open source library.
 This conversion happens seamlessly using a JPA feature, the `Convert` field annotation.